“You are what your deep, driving desire is

 ― Brihadaranyaka Upanishad

-It is molding ones life to the deepest desire of your heart – molding ones life as the potter molds clay.
-Living consciously directed to manifesting the inner ideal of Truth and Beauty.
+The key is to mold your life to the deepest desire of your heart – molding one’s life as the potter molds clay.
+Living consciously directed to manifesting the inner ideal.

 Before the beginning your substance was somewhere…..